 What I liked most about The Doors was the music.
-This was a biopic centered around the music rather than the other way around.
-Some of the films I mentioned in this post (Love & Mercy strikes “a chord”) kind of made the music, if not an afterthought, at least a second fiddle.
+This biopic centered around the music rather than the other way around.
+Some of the films I mentioned in this post (Love & Mercy) made the music, if not an afterthought, at least a second fiddle.
 That was not the case in Stone’s film.
-There were a good 25 songs that extended from the band’s first album “Break on Through” all the way to “L.A.
+A good 25 songs extended from the band’s first album, “Break on Through,” to “L.A.
 Woman.”
 The interweaving songs constantly connected the movie and served as its architectural key.
-And boy, were there some hits that the band had, most of which were showcased in the film.
+The film showcased most of the band’s hits.
 These included the most prominently shown “Light My Fire,” but also “Riders of a Storm,” “Break on Through,” “People Are Strange,” “Hello, I Love You,” and a host of others.

 However, the main problem with the film was how distant we felt from all of the characters.
 It felt like we were a camera on the wall rather than up and close with these characters.
-As much as Stone wanted us to know Morrison, we didn’t get to know him nearly as well if he would have spent more time in a particular scene rather than trying to rush to the next.
-Likewise, there were no distinguishable characteristics between anyone other than Morrison in the movie.
+As much as Stone wanted us to know Morrison, we didn’t get to know him nearly as well if he had spent more time in a particular scene rather than trying to rush to the next.
+Likewise, no distinguishable characteristics existed between anyone other than Morrison in the movie.
 This should have been a Jim Morrison movie rather than a Doors movie because we didn’t get to know his cast of characters.
-That includes bubbly Pamela Courson (Meg Ryan – When Harry Met Sally, Sleepless in Seattle), his main partner.
-However, they were in an open relationship, and Jim had no intention of not taking advantage of that.
+His main partner includes bubbly Pamela Courson (Meg Ryan – When Harry Met Sally, Sleepless in Seattle).
+However, they were in an open relationship, and Jim did not intend to take advantage of that.

 Plot 9/10